-The lovely World Heritage City of Bath, in south west England is a hugely popular destination, particularly as a day trip or short break.
+The lovely World Heritage City of Bath, in south west England is a hugely popular destination.
+With gorgeous Georgian architecture, ancient Roman baths and the UK’s only natural hot springs to relax in, the beautiful city of Bath is an easy day trip from London.
 Here’s my favourite itinerary for the perfect day trip to Bath, with timings, things to do in Bath and tips for your visit.

 This post contains affiliate links – all that means is that if you buy something as a result of clicking on a link in the post, I’ll receive a small commission that helps me with the costs of running this site.
 Thanks!